G-dH/custom-hot-corners-extended/README.md

 - added gschema paths for not dynamically created settings - now global settings can be backed up using `Extensions Sync` extension.
 Unfotunately, dynamically created settings directories storing settings of all individual triggers don't have unique schema id, so can not be backed up using mentioned extension.
 - GS41 not detected
 - Custom Menus - items without its own submenu were added to the previous submenu instead of to the root menu.
+- Sceen keyboard won't show when activated from Custom Menu

 **v11**:
 - Added action `Open ArcMenu` action, compatible with ArcMenu v.20+